Jeanette Winterson: “Books and doors are the same thing. You open them, and you go through into another world”.

 Reading in EYFS – Nursery and Reception

 In EYFS, children are encouraged to foster a love of reading through the sharing of quality texts during planned and structured shared reading sessions.
 Books are carefully selected and key questions are considered before the sessions.
 Throughout Nursery, children are taught to hear sounds in words through the teaching of regular phonics.
 This is continued in Reception where children develop secure knowledge of letter sounds, blending those sounds together to read words.
-Children progress to reading captions and short books that are linked to their current phonic knowledge.
+Children progress to reading captions and short books that are linked to their current phonic knowledge using the Dandelion Reader scheme.
 Throughout this learning process, children are encouraged to practise these skills at home.
 Once they are ready, children will take home reading books, linked to the sounds they are learning.

 Children are also given the opportunity to borrow books to share with an adult as we believe reading for pleasure is at the heart of fostering children’s love of reading.
 During the week, adults work with children both in a group and individually to practise reading skills.